BCom Parallel Economy Notes Study Material

 EFFECTS OF PARALLEL ECONOMY

-(iv) Loss of Revenue: When permanent assets are purchased from ill-gotten wealth often purchase value is under recorded, only part of the payment is made from accounted money (White money) and other part from unaccounted money (Black money).
-Thus, the value of property recorded for registration is under reported and Government losses stamps duty on that part.
+(iv) Loss of Revenue: When permanent assets are purchased from ill-gotten wealth often purchase value is under-recorded, only part of the payment is made from accounted money (White money) and another part from unaccounted money (Black money).
+Thus, the value of property recorded for registration is under-reported and the Government losses stamp duty on that part.

-(v) Adverse Effect on the Economy: The parallel economy has multiplied adverse effect on the economy.
+(v) Adverse Effect on the Economy: The parallel economy has multiplied adverse effects on the economy.
 It has given big money power to a limited number of people who use part of it.
-It affects money circulation when parallel economy has considerable proportion of money supply in its control.
-When black money is used to support criminals or corrupt politicians in illegal activities it increases crimes and criminalization of politics.
+It affects money circulation when a parallel economy has a considerable proportion of money supply in its control.
+When black money is used to support criminals or corrupt politicians in illegal activities it increases crimes and the criminalization of politics.

 CAUSES OF PARALLEL ECONOMY

-(ii) Shortages during Second World War: There was shortage of essential goods during second world war, many suppliers started black marketing products which are short in supply.
-During war period British Government imposed more taxes, which resulted in evasion of taxes by the businessmen. all cases there was chances to earn black money easily.
+(ii) Shortages during Second World War: There was a shortage of essential goods during the second world war, and many suppliers started black marketing products which are short in supply.
+During the war period, the British Government imposed more taxes, which resulted in the evasion of taxes by the businessmen.
+In all cases, there were chances to earn black money easily.

-(iii) Price Control: When India experienced shortage of many products second world war and there after price and distribution controls were impose on a large number of products like, cement, steel, paper, sugar, chemicals There were some loopholes in their administration, it gave chance to producers and traders to sell part of the supplies above the controlled price.
+(iii) Price Control: When India experienced a shortage of many products second world war and thereafter price and distribution controls were imposed on a large number of products like cement, steel, paper, sugar, and chemicals There were some loopholes in their administration, it gave chance to producers and traders to sell part of the supplies above the controlled price.
 However, the extra price could not be shown in books of accounts to save oneself from penalty under price and distribution controls.
 Hence black money was generated.

 (vi) Political Finance: Various political parties need huge funds for election expenditure.
-So industry is being forced to make political donations.
-As for long time political contribution was prohibited under the Companies Act, it had to be financed almost wholly from black money.
-If a business house donated some amount of money it generated many times more by wrong way and no one object it.
+So the industry is being forced to make political donations.
+For a long time, political contribution was prohibited under the Companies Act, it had to be financed almost wholly from black money.
+If a business house donated some amount of money it generated many times more in the wrong way and no one objected to it.

 EVOLUTION OF A POLICY PACKAGE TO CONTROL PARALLEL ECONOMY

-The structure of mixed economy that prevails in India, the main objective of national economic policy is controlling black money and tax evasion.
-Our Prime Minister Mr. Narendra Modi has been emphasized on it by his priministrial speech.
+In the structure of a mixed economy that prevails in India, the main objective of national economic policy is controlling black money and tax evasion.
+Our Prime Minister Mr. Narendra Modi has emphasized this in his premenstrual speech.
 There are some measures suggested for controlling the parallel economy in India:

-(ii) Removal of Controls that are considered Unnecessary: A school of thought believes that controls and licensing procedures are all unnecessary, they hinder productivity, obstruct the free play of market forced and should therefore, be withdrawn.
-But the logic of the Dagli Committee is not to abolish price controls, but to rationalise them and support them with an effective system of distribution.
+(ii) Removal of Controls that are considered Unnecessary: A school of thought believes that controls and licensing procedures are all unnecessary, they hinder productivity, obstruct the free play of market forces, and should, therefore, be withdrawn.
+But the logic of the Dagli Committee is not to abolish price controls but to rationalize them and support them with an effective system of distribution.

-However Lok Aayukta, the Ombudsman at the State level has been set up in Andhra Pradesh, Bihar, Gujarat, Himanchal Pradesh, Karnataka, M. P., Rajasthan and U.P. but in several states, for several years, the Lok Aayukta was not appointed.
-A study made by Shukla and Singh (1988) observed that, “while the institution has potentiality and scope for operation, it may or may not be allowed to operate freely by other structures/systems of the society.”
+However Lok Aayukta, the Ombudsman at the State level has been set up in Andhra Pradesh, Bihar, Gujarat, Himachal Pradesh, Karnataka, M. P., Rajasthan, and U.P. but in several states, for several years, the Lok Aayukta was not appointed.
+A study made by Shukla and Singh (1988) observed that “while the institution has potentiality and scope for operation, it may or may not be allowed to operate freely by other structures/systems of the society.”

 (ii) Voluntary Disclosure Scheme (VDS): In 1951, it was the first time when Govt. of India introduced the VDS scheme.
-This scheme allows a person to declare his black money by paying tax at highest slab rates without disclosing his source of income and without paying any penalty.
-The scheme not show very good result but later on it picked up very well.
+This scheme allows a person to declare his black money by paying tax at the highest slab rates without disclosing his source of income and without paying any penalty.
+The scheme does not show very good results but later on, it picked up very well.

-(iii) Reduction in Tax Rates: Govt. of India has been reduced tax rates and amendment in tax slabs many times.
+(iii) Reduction in Tax Rates: Govt. of India has reduced tax rates and amended tax slabs many times.
 These high tax rates were gradually brought down.
-However, in Union Budget 2014-15 there was no change in the tax rates but it provides relief to small and marginal taxpayer and senior citizens.
-The budget (2014-15) proposed to increase personal income tax exemption limit by Rs.50,000 that is from Rs.2 lakh to 2.5 lakh in the case of individual taxpayers who are below the age of 60 years.
-Similarly, budget proposed to raise the exemption limit from Rs.2.5 lakh to 3 lakh in case of senior citizens.
+However, in Union Budget 2014-15 there was no change in the tax rates but it provides relief to the small and marginal taxpayers and senior citizens.
+The budget (2014-15) proposed to increase the personal income tax exemption limit by Rs.50,000 that is from Rs.2 lakh to 2.5 lakh in the case of individual taxpayers who are below the age of 60 years.
+Similarly, the budget proposed to raise the exemption limit from Rs.2.5 lakh to 3 lakh in the case of senior citizens.
 The education cess for all taxpayers is continue at 3 percent.

-(iv) Simplification in Tax Provisions: Govt. has simplified tax provisions and tax forms to easy understand and to reduce unnecessary control in the form of licences, permits, quotas, subsidies etc.
+(iv) Simplification in Tax Provisions: Govt. has simplified tax provisions and tax forms to easily understand and reduce unnecessary control in the form of licenses, permits, quotas, subsidies, etc.

 (vi) National Housing Bank Scheme: NHBS was introduced in 1991-92.
 Under which person could make deposits with National Housing Bank and person depositing money does not have to disclose his source of income.
-40% of deposits bill be deducted by the Government in the form of tax.
+40% of the deposit will be deducted by the Government in the form of tax.

 BCom Parallel Economy Notes Study Material